 In Laval, public transit is provided exclusively by the Société de transport de Laval (STL).
 We also operate shared taxis to ensure service to certain areas.

-Exo buses departing from Montmorency, Cartier and Le Carrefour stations with service to the North Shore, Laurentians or Mascouche-Terrebonne do not stop in Laval.
+Exo buses departing from Montmorency, Cartier and Le Carrefour stations will service the North Shore, Laurentians or Mascouche-Terrebonne.

 Tickets valid on STL buses in Laval

 Tickets valid on shared taxis in Laval

 Tickets valid on exo buses in Laval

 Important: You can’t use a Bus ticket to ride the metro, neither in Laval or Montréal.